ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 The AI-driven tools approach for English, German, and Spanish is a recent addition to the software.
 It offers a far better checking quality and generates proofreading suggestions based on the context of a sentence.
 It provides more suitable suggestions that address mistakes with 3 times the accuracy compared to a traditional mechanism.

-Here you can check the [full list of available languages](https://webspellchecker.com/additional-dictionaries/).
+Here you can check the [full list of supported languages](https://webspellchecker.com/supported-languages/).

 ### Specialized dictionaries